Prerequisites for studying FEA

-The question may seem simple, but I’m sure there will be plenty cool ideas in this post you may have never heard before!
+The question may seem simple, but I’m sure there will be plenty of cool ideas in this post you may have never heard before!
 After all, who doesn’t like a good story, that explains stuff in a simple way?

 I literally hated classes on strength of materials.
-They were boring, stuff seemed unpractical, and there were differential equations and integration… and not much more!
+They were boring, the stuff seemed unpractical, and there were differential equations and integration… and not much more!

 For years I despised those courses.
 Until I really needed to use some of the knowledge from that area.
 Of course, I didn’t learn the strength of materials as a student (straight A’s BTW).
 Since I was thinking this is a “theoretical poop” I simply did the bare minimum to get an “A” without any effort to understand this stuff.
 Bah!
 I even learned some differential equations by heart, as I was too lazy to learn how to solve them!

 So, when the need to use the knowledge came… it was time to really learn this stuff.
 Luckily I always had a good intuition to understand things in this funky-childish way.
-With this skill I was able to tell stories to myself about things, that helped me understand this all.
+With this skill, I was able to tell stories to myself about things, which helped me understand this all.
 Later, I found to my surprise, that people usually don’t learn this way.
 So I started using those stories in the Uni courses I ran.

 I strongly believe that until you cannot explain how something works in engineering to your grandma, you simply don’t understand that enough yourself!
 This is what the stories are for!